Semantics of the Symbolic Queries

 The syntax p --> q denotes a leads to property meaning that whenever p holds eventually q will hold as well.
 Since UPPAAL uses timed automata as the input model, this has to be interpreted not only over action transitions but also over delay transitions.

-A leads to property p --> q can be expressed as the property A[] (p imply A<> q).
+A leads to property p --> q can be expressed as the property A[] (p imply A<> q) (note that the leads-to property is a special case and in general nested quantifiers are not supported).

 State Properties